Working with Mazda’s Suppliers

 - ■ Education on financial control

-- ■ Posting of guides and process rules regarding appropriate transactions on the Purchasing Division website on the Intranet
+- ■ Posting of guides and process rules regarding appropriate transactions and compliance on the Purchasing Division website on the Intranet